javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 **Default:** All files included

-Files or dependencies not matching these [micromatch patterns](https://github.com/micromatch/micromatch) will be ignored by the plugin.
+Files not matching these [micromatch patterns](https://github.com/micromatch/micromatch) will be ignored by the plugin.

 ```js
 export default [{